|The informaiton on this page is specific to my 2016 F3T. Different years and different models of the F3 will, of course, be different.|

 I have employed a new method to tie her down using an E-track strip and a single 2" heavy ratchet strap.
 However, what seems easy is knot!
 For the F3-T, getting a single strap over the rear tire for anchoring with E-track is a challenge.
 There are two methods.
 Remove the mud guard (which is a chore in itself***) and reach over the top of the tire to drop the 2" E-track strap down in front of it.
 Works great just like what the RT guys can do.
 Then re-install the mudguard once you untie her at your destination (another REAL chore in itself but see *** below).

 With the mudguard on, it is impossible to get that strap over the tire and keep it centered.
 At your camping/trailer/hardware store, find the 32" heavy duty "pipe cleaner" Gear Tie shown.
 Fold it in half then thread it through the wheel spokes inside the belt pulley and bend the ends together in a hook pattern.
 Loop the 2" E-track strap over it & push it up as far as you can reach on each side of the fender, then roll the bike forward about 28 inches.
 Reach between the muffler and the rear side cover and flip the strap toward the front where you can grab it with a telescoping magnet and pull it through.
 Hook it into your E-track and move the bike back to where you need it for weight distribution.
 Unset that brass then re-set it just in front of the tire.
 Using another belt's brass, thread the working strap through the slot and then clip that brass just behind the tire.
 One cannot use an E-track idler because it's too high so we make an idler out of the second strap (which will work well with a plain F3 rear fender).
 Go through the ratchet as normal and crank it tight.
 To make a bit more firm, let some air out of the tire and crank it tight then put the air back.
-We also gain another strap for use on another setup.
+We also keep that extra strap for use on another setup if need be.
 Harbor Freight has all the E-track parts you need and any camping store has the 32' Gear Ties.
 In addition to the single strap, I have replaced the lower front shock bolts with M10 x 55 stainless eye bolts for tow or tie.
 They will accept soft ties or hooks for tow to pull up on a flatbed or for tie downs if need be.
 I got them on eBay for cheep then cut them to size with a cut off wheel and used the OEM M10 nuts for a solid mount.